stoppremiumsms/resources/GLOSSARY.md

 The very first thing you should request when you ring the customer service department of your End Carriage Supplier (e.g. your telco) after finishing the reading and [retweeting](https://twitter.com/stoppremiumsms/status/720713050790072320) this document.

+While you are there you might to ask for a refund for all those $20 calls you made to Premium SMS Australian Edition (TM) "help" lines.